I loved hearing stories about my my grandmother Anna Radenic Briglovich.

 I have always loved to cook and bake and I am a very good cook.
 From Ol school recipes to new ones.
 But this one is going to be a real challenge.

-I never met my grandmother Briglovich unfortunately and I am making this for Easter this year and it will be a trial run for me.
+I never met my grandmother Briglovich unfortunately and I am making this for Easter this year and it will be a few trial runs for me.

 I have never made this before and who knows I may never make it again haha.